 Nursing students enrolled in nursing courses with a clinical component (NSG/NSL 311, 312, 411, and 412) are required to be currently certified in Life Support (2-person) Cardio-Pulmonary Resuscitation.
 Each student is responsible for making his/her own arrangements for initial certification and for renewals.
 Courses given by the American Red Cross or the American Heart Association are among the acceptable resources for CPR certification.
 The CPR course must include certification in two rescuer resuscitation and resuscitation of children and infants.
-Students will not be permitted to participate in clinical experiences until current CPR validation (e.g. CPR card) is submitted to Certified Background.
-A CPR course is also offered by the Nursing Department each spring.
+Students will not be permitted to participate in clinical experiences until current CPR validation (e.g. CPR card) issubmitted to the appropriate database.
+A CPR course is offered by the Nursing Department each spring.